 #45.
 Publishing the names of Code of Ethics violators.
-Determine whether the board will or will not publish violators' names.
+Determine whether the board will or will not publish violators' names and if names will be published what option the Association chooses.

 Information about alternative enforcement procedures (e.g., use of hearing officers, ombudsmen, and mediation of ethics complaints) which may be adopted locally can be found on www.nar.realtor.